Clarence Rivers: Death

 He died unexpectedly at the age of 73 on Sunday, November 21, 2004, the Solemnity of Christ the King.

 Legacy

 Rivers was passionate about the drama of public worship, as well as the music that was the "soul" of worship.
 He was equally devoted to African American culture and was known for his lavish vestments and distinctive jewelry.

-In addition to being a gifted composer, he had an acclaimed vocal style.
-But it was his personal faith and belief in the liturgy as a place where one encountered God that motivated all of his work.
+He was a composer and a vocalist.
+It was his personal faith and belief in the liturgy as a place where one encountered God that motivated all of his work.